openhackathons-org/AI-Powered-Drug-Discovery-Bootcamp/README.md

 ### The Challenge

-The core of this hackathon lies in the intelligent design and evaluation of molecules.
+The core of this bootcamp with challenge lies in the intelligent design and evaluation of molecules.
 You will leverage the NVIDIA MolMIM NIM to generate a diverse array of molecular structures.
 Once generated, these molecules will undergo rigorous assessment of critical chemical properties such as:

 * **Drug-likeness (QED)**: Assessing the overall suitability of a molecule as a drug candidate.